Kreyu/data-table-bundle/docs/src/reference/types/action/dropdown.md

 While theoretically you _can_ use wrong method for dropdown items, e.g. `createBatchAction` for a dropdown action created by `addRowAction`, the bundle will automatically change the context of the action to the proper one.
 However, try to use proper methods for better readability.

-When using the `DropdownActionType` as a [row action](../../../docs/components/actions.md), you can provide a callable that will receive the row data as an argument and should return an array of actions.
+When using the `DropdownActionType` as a [row action](../../../docs/components/actions.md), you can provide a closure that will receive the row data as an argument and should return an array of actions.

 ```php